 Created by EdAppExplore the course

-This series of sustainability training courses by edX is also focused on food security, designed to impart knowledge on how we can eat sustainably to reserve enough food for everyone.
+This series of sustainability training courses by edX is also focused on food security, designed to impart knowledge on how we can eat sustainably to reserve enough food and natural resources for everyone.
 According to a new report launched by the United Nations, the world’s population is expected to blow to 9 billion by 2050, a wake-up call for countries to find a way to feed the world's rising population and secure food security without wasting all of our resources.
-In this course, you and your team will learn more about the complexity and diversity of food production systems, the basics of crop production and food access, and measures everyone can take to solve hunger and assure access to sufficient, nutritious, and safe food.
+In this course, you and your team will learn more about the complexity and diversity of food production and ecological systems, the basics of crop production and food access, and measures everyone can take to solve hunger and assure access to sufficient, nutritious, and safe food.
 It also explores the 'Rubik's cube' system and how you can apply it to improve the environmental sustainability of food production systems.

 Just a quick heads up that this sustainable training can be quite long.
 Each course will take at least 6-8 hours every week, and the entire program will take roughly five months to complete.